rightsum/flutter_voice_engine/README.md

 ### Prerequisites

 - Flutter 3.0.0 or higher
-- iOS 13.0 or higher
+- iOS 13.0 or higher (for iOS)
-- Xcode 14 or higher
+- Xcode 14 or higher (for iOS development)
+- Modern web browser with Web Audio API support (for web)

 ### Installation